-Since it’s difficult to know if harmful nematodes exist in your soil, it’s important to take preventive measures to manage soil health and protect crop yield.
-A soil test can determine whether plant parasitic nematodes are present in potentially damaging numbers at time of sampling.
+Since it can be difficult to detect plant-parasitic nematodes in your fields before noticing their negative effects, preventive measures to manage soil health are an integral part of crop yield protection.
+A soil test can help determine whether plant-parasitic nematodes are a present threat at time of sampling.

-Plant parasitic nematodes are projected to cause an average global crop yield loss of over 10% annually, which corresponds to well over $100 billion dollars worldwide.
-If nematodes multiply and grow rampant in your soil, you face serious economic impact to your bottom line.
+Plant-parasitic nematodes are projected to cause an average global crop yield loss of over 10% annually, which corresponds to well over $100 billion dollars worldwide.
+If nematodes multiply and grow rampant in your soil, you may face serious economic impact to your bottom line.